-The sections were pretty much as the names describe.
+The sections were pretty much as their names describe.
 For the Listening section there is only a picture and the answer choices are read aloud at the end, and for Listening-Reading you must read something while also listening to a conversation and process that information to choose the correct answer.
 For both these of sections, you must answer before the timer runs out, and you cannot go back and change answers.
 The Reading section has you choose the correct word or phrase to complete a sentence and extract information from documents.
 Unlike the previous two, you can return to and check your answers on the Reading section until your 30 minute time limit is up.
 Overall, the content all seemed very relevant to someone working in an office, although it has the same pitfall of the JLPT: since it is multiple choice, only your ability to recognize the right answer is tested; there is no test of ability to produce your own correct answer.

 One of the great things about the test being computer-based is that you now receive your score immediately upon completion!
 A maximum 800 points are possible, and your level is determined by how many points you achieved.
 In place of a paper certificate, you will also be able to use the Pearson VUE Authenticate page to allow others to verify your achievement.
 After entering your registration and validation numbers, they will be able to see your name, the date and location of your test, and the level awarded.
 (The points are not shown.)